ezekielsiniishaya/Project-WaterWise/README.md

-This project is about creating a simple website for a project my colleague and I are working for the Xylem global challenge.
+This project is about creating a simple website for a project my colleagues and I are working for the Xylem global challenge.